realadammatthew/humbleberger/src/copy/what-is-humanity.md

 * Our past does not define us
 * We are adopted into God’s family
-* We are being shaped to become more like Jesus
+* We are being shaped to become more like Yeshua
 * One day, we will be raised to eternal life with new, glorified bodies

-We were made for **glory**, and through Jesus, that glory is being restored.
+We were made for **glory**, and through Yeshua, that glory is being restored.

 ---